userdev-ops/azurerm-web-app/README.md

 ## Create a Web App in Azure

 This terraform module deploys a Web App on dedicated app service plan, with autoscaling, in Azure.
-This configuration expects a connection gateway in front and uses ip restriction to only accept incoming traffic from the ip address specified in the variable "gateway_ip".

 The following resources will be created by the module:
 - App service plan (S1)